 No one less than John Bogle, the founder of the Vanguard Group, might come forward to declare the American way of retirement savings “a train wreck” — but no matter.
 A train wreck for you and me is a gravy train for the financial services sector.
 And in the United States, they are the only group that matters.

-2 Responses to “The great American retirement fraud”
+2 thoughts on “The great American retirement fraud”